-We performed a workers compensation audit on premiums paid and successfully disputed the insurance company's assertion (interpretation) in this particular situation that employees classified as 8810 Clerical Office Employees must be separated 100% of the time from all operations.
+We performed a classification code workers comp audit on premiums paid and successfully disputed the insurance company's assertion (interpretation) in this particular situation that employees classified as 8810 Clerical Office Employees must be separated 100% of the time from all operations.

 And, the above dispute was over $6,000 for just one class code 8810 employee!
-We've worked with clients who have had entire departments reclassified away from the 8810 class code.
+We've worked with clients who have had entire departments reclassified away from the 8810 to other NCCI codes.
 Fortunately, we're able to help obtain corrections and refunds for most of the numerous organizations who call and email us about the proper classification of their clerical office employees.

 Workers Comp Code 8810: Aggressive Interpretation Of The Definition